 - Child poverty rates remain substantially higher than before the recession.

-According to official poverty statistics, 22.7% of children in California did not have enough resources to make ends meet in 2014.
-This is down from 2013 (23.5%) but well above the recent low in 2007 (17.3%).
-The official poverty measure is a long-standing yardstick that does not account for differences in the cost of living across the US or within California, a range of other family needs, or the boost that safety net benefits give to many families, especially those with children.
+According to official poverty statistics, 21.2% of children in California lived in families without enough resources to make ends meet in 2015.
+This is down significantly from 2014 (22.7%) but well above the recent low in 2007 (17.3%).
+The official poverty measure is a long-standing yardstick that does not account for differences in the cost of living across the United States or within California, family needs like medical and child care expenses, or the boost that safety net benefits give to many families, especially those with children.

 - Without the social safety net, child poverty would be much higher.

 The California Poverty Measure (CPM), a joint research effort by PPIC and the Stanford Center on Poverty and Inequality, is a more comprehensive approach to gauging poverty in California.
-We find that the child poverty rate in 2013 was 23.9%, down slightly from 2011 and 2012.
-Without safety net resources, 38.1% of children would live in poverty.
-Because many safety net programs focus specifically on helping children, social safety net programs keep a larger share of children than adults from falling into poverty.
+We find that the child poverty rate in 2014 was 23.1%, down somewhat from 2013 (23.6%).
+Without safety net resources, 37.1% of children would live in poverty.
+Because many safety net programs focus specifically on helping children, they keep a larger share of children than adults from falling into poverty.

 - CalFresh and the EITC help the most children to avoid poverty.

-The largest social safety net programs are CalFresh (California’s food stamps program), CalWORKs (cash assistance for families with children), the federal Earned Income Tax Credit (EITC; the state EITC is in place as of 2015), the federal Child Tax Credit (CTC), Supplemental Security Income (SSI/SSP), federal housing subsidies, the Supplemental Nutrition Program for Women, Infants, and Children (WIC), and school breakfast and lunch.
-CalFresh lowered the child poverty rate by the largest amount (4.5 percentage points), followed by the EITC (3.9 points), and the CTC, CalWORKs, housing subsidies, and school meals (each by 1.3 to 2.3 points).
+The largest social safety net programs are CalFresh (California’s food stamps program), CalWORKs (cash assistance for families with children), General Assistance (GA), the federal Earned Income Tax Credit (EITC; the state EITC is in place as of 2015), the federal Child Tax Credit (CTC), Supplemental Security Income (SSI/SSP), federal housing subsidies, the Supplemental Nutrition Program for Women, Infants, and Children (WIC), and school breakfast and lunch.
+CalFresh and the EITC lowered the child poverty rate by the largest amount (4.1 and 4.0 percentage points, respectively).
+The CTC, CalWORKs, school meals, and housing subsidies reduced child poverty by 1.2 to 2.3 points each.
 These differing effects are overlapping and reflect, in part, the scale and scope of each program as well as participation rates among eligible families.

 SOURCE: Estimates from the 2014 CPM.